mapteb/angular-a-development-pattern/README.md

 # Angular SPAs - A Development Pattern

 This project proposes a development pattern for Angular SPAs.
-The pattern sugggests the following steps:
+The pattern suggests the following steps:

 1. Capture the SPA requirements into a set of state transitions.
    For the [demo example SPA](https://mapteb.github.io/angular-a-development-pattern), the state transitions considered are: